gachon-CCLab/FedOps/multimodal/Usecases/IMDB_usecase/Readme.md

 # FedOps MMIMDb (Multimodal) Federated Learning

 Multimodal (text + image) FL example built on **Flower (FLWR)** and **FedOps** using an MM-IMDb–style dataset.
-This utilizes fedmap strategy.And includes robust `server_data/` handling (even when nested) and a simple BERT + ResNet18 fusion model.
+This utilizes fedmap strategy.And includes robust `dataset/` and 'all_in_one_dataset/' handling (even when nested) and a simple BERT + ResNet18 fusion model.

 ---